 My preferred methods are stem cuttings and ground layering both of which I’ve detailed below.

 My preferred method of growing Peperomia Pepperspot is in a hanging basket.
-Nothing better than that to really exploit the flowy stems.
-A lot of home gardeners grow them as tabletop plants, on their bookshelves, etc. However, it’s not a suitable long term arrangement for Peperomia Pepperspot which likes to dangle.
+There is nothing better than that to really exploit the flowy stems.
+Many home gardeners grow them as tabletop plants, on their bookshelves, etc. However, it’s not a suitable long-term arrangement for Peperomia Pepperspot, which likes to dangle.